When to Use Your Car’s High-Beam Headlights: A Complete Guide

-In this guide we’ll cover everything about high-beam headlights and how you should use them.
-Learn about:
+In this guide, we’ll cover everything you need to know about high-beam headlights and when to use them.

 What are High Beam Headlights?

 The strongest headlights in your car are called high beam headlights.
 The high beam headlights are used at night and in poor lighting conditions to light up as much of the road ahead as possible as you drive.
 They light up far more of the road compared to normal low-beam “dipped” headlights.